- Your State

 Micro-schools, pods, pandemic pods, and learning pods all refer to the same concept: students gathering together in a small group – with adult supervision – to learn, explore, and socialize.
 Pods themselves can take a variety of legal forms, but in general they can be separated into two categories: self-directed pod (homeschool, homeschool collaborative, or micro-school) and learning support pod.
 It’s important to understand what kind of pod you are signing up for and the requirements that go along with it.
 Learn more about learning pods.

 If your learning pod or micro-school is choosing its own curriculum and each family is directing their own children’s schooling, it likely qualifies as a homeschool in Texas.
 Read more about the requirements for homeschooling and get tips from HSLDA.
-Note that homeschooled students in Texas may still be eligible to participate in sports, activities, or classes at local public schools.

 In an effort to keep learning pods a flexible choice for families, Texas legislators passed a bill in May 2021 to protect learning pods from burdensome government regulations.